grandjeanlab/multiverse/README.md

 ![title card](assets/pictures/title.jpg)

 # Welcome to the Multiverse.
 This multicenter project is about evaluating the performance of different rodent functional MRI piplelines using our laterst Multicenter datasets.
-Everyone is invited to contribute datasets.
+Everyone is invited to contribute pipelines.

 Why run this?
 I have been advocating hard for standardize pipelines.
 We have proposed a protocol for imaging the rat brain that improves the connectivity [outcomes by 50%](https://pubmed.ncbi.nlm.nih.gov/36973511/).
 This was achieved by using a single pipeline, [RABIES](https://github.com/CoBrALab/RABIE), for data processing.
-What if there was a better pipeline out there?
-Can we skeeze out more out of our data?
+Here we ask how do other pipelines perform?
+Can we squeeze out more out of our data?
+Can we identify best practices?

 Expected outcomes:
-- identification of the best pipeline for the stdrat task-free dataset
+- identification of best practices for the preprocessing of the stdrat task-free dataset
-- making resource available to reproduce the analysis
+- making resource available to reproduce the analysis for the different pipelines
 - a publication with all the authors that contributed to the project (yay!!)

 ## Joining the Multiverse